yassinebouassriaexternal-ship-it/warehouse_tracker/README.md

 - Pandas is used for data processing and analysis
 - SQLAlchemy is used for cargo volume database storage
 - Bootstrap is used for the frontend UI
+- Scikit-learn is used for labor forecasting with Random Forest regression

 ## License